 Law Enforcement Misconduct

 Some behaviors by law enforcement officers also equate to violations of civil rights.
-Examples include the use of excessive force, unjustified shootings, and brutality.
+Examples include the use of excessive force, unjustified shootings, wrongful imprisonment, and brutality.
+Hence, you may file a lawsuit against the police department.
+In excessive force cases, attorneys and law offices representing victims may argue for corrective measures to prevent further harm.

 Refusal of Service

-Public or government agency and private entities should not refuse a person service based on their race, gender, national origin, color, citizenship status, or religion.
-Such discrimination violates civil rights and may result in a private lawsuit.
+Government officials or public agencies and private entities should not refuse a person service based on their race, gender, national origin, color, citizenship status, or religion.
+Such discrimination from government employees violate civil rights and may result in a lawsuit.

 Harassment